 RULE 1: BEWARE OF TEXT MESSAGE IDEAS

-In the past a splendid way to congregate with good friends was to network on text messages.
-Word would come in via digital handheld messaging that people were headed to DBA, or Coop's, or some other spot some influential person decided to go to and then messaged a few friends of his or hers.
+In the past, a splendid way to congregate with good friends was to network via text messages.
+Word would come in by way of digital handheld messaging that people were headed to DBA, or Coop's, or some other spot that some influential person decided to go to, then messaged a few friends of his or hers with a statement of intention.
 This enabled the expert Tales attendee to connect with many dearly beloved drunk friends.
-Laughter, mayhem, kisses, and hugs would ensue.
+Laughter, mayhem, kisses, and hugs ensued.

 On Tuesday evening of this week, I was witness to some of this text messaging.
 Instinctively and somewhat surprisingly, I surmised what was going to happen and did not chase the tail of the Tales message wave.
 Messages reached me reading, "Fancy Pants party!
 Fancy Pants party!
 Ooh!
 Ooh!
 Ooh!
 Fancy Pants party!
 Fancy Pants party!"

 Just a bit later, as I continued to sip a sazerac at Arnaud's French 75 Bar made by Chris Hannah, another burst of messages came in, saying something along the lines of, "Fancy Pants party...so crowded.
 Fancy Pants party...long line.
 Fancy Pants party...wouldn't let me in.
 My pants were not fancy enough."

 Amused, I continued sipping and awaited the next idea for the evening, which would be merely theoretical for myself but a reality for many of my dearly beloved.
 Shortly thereafter, messages began reading, "Maple Leaf Bar!
 Maple Leaf Bar!
 Ooh!
 Ooh!
 Maple Leaf Bar!
 Maple Leaf Bar!"

 Or something to that effect.